Man preventing data loss using desktop computer

 If someone steals customer details or your company's intellectual property, they likely intend to use it for their benefit.

-That could mean serious legal trouble as well as losses in revenue if customers are negatively affected and take their business elsewhere.
+That could lead to legal trouble and losses in revenue if customers are negatively affected and take their business elsewhere.

-Data security policies govern the use of company devices and networks to ensure robust data security and prevent data breaches.
+Data security policies govern the use of company devices and networks to help prevent data breaches.

 Data security policies are essential

-It can include remote wipe protocols, regular backups, and sign-in and out policies for particularly data sensitive devices.
+These policies can include remote wipe protocols, regular backups, and sign-in/out policies for particularly sensitive devices.

-Encryption is vital for ensuring your sensitive data can't be accessed by anyone who picks up one of your devices or intercepts communications.
+Encryption ensures your sensitive data can't be accessed by anyone who picks up a device or intercepts communications.

-It disguises data with secret "keys" so that only authorised individuals, apps, and networks can gain access.
+It disguises data with secret keys so only authorised individuals, apps, or networks can access it.

 Use Enterprise Cybersecurity Software